 Dates for your Diary

 As always, our continued thanks to you all – stay safe and keep well.
-For those of you having breaks over the next few weeks, have a great time, and here’s hoping the weather improves!
-We’ll be back again on Monday 19 July with the next fortnightly DCE update.
+For those of you following the Euros, we hope the country you are supporting is doing well – we’ll be cheering on Scotland tomorrow (Tuesday) night and hoping our national team progresses to the next stage of the competition!
+For those of you having breaks over the school holiday period have a great time, and we’ll be back again on Monday 5 July with the next fortnightly DCE update.

 Ann and Thomas